 The problem is that while unrefined sea salt is a very healthy seasoning to use as desired, pepper can be downright problematic and a potential two-edged sword for those with digestive complaints.

-This may come as a surprise as pepper is allowed on the GAPS Diet, a temporary diet for healing and sealing the gut wall in order to put symptoms of autoimmune disease into remission.
+This may come as a surprise as pepper is allowed on the GAPS, a temporary diet for healing and sealing the gut wall in order to put symptoms of autoimmune disease into remission.

 However, Dr. Campbell-McBride recommends that the use of pepper be adjusted for individual cases particularly if the pepper proves to be irritating.